 The Central Nervous System (CNS) and the Peripheral Nervous System (PNS) are the two systems that make up the Nervous System.

 The Central Nervous System is made up of our brain and spinal cord.
-The CNS gets and sends information to a variety of body parts and organs.
+The nervous system sends signals between the brain and the rest of our body, including our internal organs.
 Examples of these would be our eyes, lungs and nose.

 The Peripheral Nervous System includes the nerves that connect the CNS to the rest of the body.
 These nerves are located throughout our bodies.